 To remortgage your home, you’ll need to contact the association or local council who handled your purchase.

-Typically you’re not allowed to sublet properties bought using one of the schemes.
+You’re often not allowed to sublet properties bought using one of the schemes.

 price at which you sell your house

-The size of your equity stake
+size of your equity stake

-The amount you’ve paid towards the mortgage
+amount you’ve paid towards the mortgage

 Get a mortgage with Trussle today